 For no man will ever make flowers bloom on her body ever again, and that was a promise she kept to her dying day, surrounded by her daughters and sons, her grandchildren and the man who she had later married – a man that made flowers bloom for a living, but in the rich soil of mother Earth.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, PeterrificationWrite a Review